mehulagg/gitlab/doc/administration/reference_architectures/10k_users.md

 the others are deployed in compute VMs with Omnibus as described above in this page.

-It should be noted though that this is an advanced setup.
-Running services in Kubernetes is well known to be complex. **This setup is only recommended** if you have strong working knowledge and experience in Kubernetes.
+It should be noted though that this is an advanced setup as running services in Kubernetes is well known to be complex. **This setup is only recommended** if you have strong working knowledge and experience in Kubernetes.
 The rest of this section will assume this.